Weakly--exceptional quotient singularities: Four-dimensional case

-\subsection{If $S$ is a smooth $\bar{G}$--invariant quadric surface}
+\subsection{If $S$ is a smooth $\bar{G}$-invariant quadric surface}

-Let the group $\bar{G}<\pglgroup{4}{\complex}$ be a finite irreducible transitive subgroup, $G$ its lift to \slgroup{4}{\complex} and $S\subset\proj{3}$ a smooth $\bar{G}$--invariant quadric surface.
-This section is devoted to creating a list of the possible values that $G$ (equivalently, $\bar{G}$) can take in this situation.
+Let the group $\bar{G}\subset\pglgroup{4}{\complex}$ be a finite irreducible subgroup, $G$ its lift to \slgroup{4}{\complex} and $S\subset\proj{3}$ a smooth $\bar{G}$-invariant quadric surface.
+This section is devoted to compiling a list of the possible values that $G$ (equivalently, $\bar{G}$) can take in this situation.
 The final list is presented in Lemma~\ref{lemma:sl4:quadric}.